Provide practical help to already existing shelters local to us (Kazanlak, Stara Zagora, Chirpan regions) and individuals involved in animal rescue and rehabilitation.

 Most important is the need to neuter as many stray animals and village dogs and cats as possible to prevent indiscriminate breeding and the constant dumping of litters of pups and kittens.
 This is the only viable way to reduce the massive number of stray animals on the streets of Bulgaria.

 Each municipality in Bulgaria is meant to have a shelter for stray dogs and a state funded neutering program, however most of these state run places are little more than death camps for the dogs and the money given to the shelters for neutering programs is siphoned away somewhere else.
 These municipality shelters are usually off the beaten track and most people do not even know they exist, let alone that they can have hundreds of dogs locked away, often with no food or water, left to freeze in the winter or in baking hot cages in the summer.
 There is little or no medical care and the chance of any of these dogs being re-homed is practically zero.
 A few dedicated individuals work to try and get as many of these poor dogs out of these awful places or at least take them food and give basic veterinary care where they can.
+In other places due to a supposed lack of funds on behalf of the municipality there are no pounds and dogs are often just rounded up and dumped miles away to clear the towns of stray dogs, or poisoned or shot.

 We believe every animal deserves a warm and safe place to call home, regular meals, veterinary care when required and love and companionship.